Summer Intake in Germany 2025 - Deadlines & Student Timeline

 Summer Intake in Germany: Student Timeline

-Indian students looking to apply to Public Universities in Germany should ideally follow the below timeline to apply for the summer intake in Germany successfully.
+Indian students looking to apply to Public Universities in Germany should ideally follow the timeline below to apply for the summer intake in Germany successfully.

 1. Research and Shortlisting of Universities (from March 01 to March 31 of the previous year): The first step of the application involves students looking to study in Germany to get to know about the public universities in Germany, the courses on offer and every other detail of the university that would be relevant to the student.
 Post-research students should have shortlisted universities to which they would want to apply.